wenyenwei/zd_/README.md

 To do unit testing to the app, simply follow below:

 ## Unit tests
 These are written using rails testing.
-Find unit tests in the `test/controller` folder.
+Find unit tests in the `test` folder.
+For this project, simple tests are mainly done in `test/controller/home_controller_test.rb`

 To run unit tests, run: